 WHERE DOES YOUR RESPONSIBILITY END?

 Where is your boundary?
 Are you responsible for your body?
-You make choices on what you eat.
+You make choices about what you eat.
 Are you responsible for your bedroom?
 You’re surely responsible to make sure the bed is made.
 How about your house?
 Your family?
 Your neighborhood?
-You’re community?
-You’re State?
-You’re country?
+Your community?
+Your State?
+Your country?
 How about spaceship earth?

 “We visit only one kind of flower on each journey so we are maximizing pollination for the flowers who are giving us the nectar of life.
 It would be easier and more efficient for us to fly from one flower to another without care as to what kind of flower we visit.
 We would surely collect more honey.
 But how many baby flowers do not get to be born because we took the easy road.
 We surely would live longer if we took the easier path.
 We do not die of old age, but we die when our wings wear out from use.
 Our wings flap at 250 beats a second after all.
 These wing beats are our song of love we sing to mother earth.
 All this we do because we are responsible for the earth.
 We are all responsible for mother earth.“